OCPS, OCCTA at impasse — again

 • Share

-For the third time in four years, the Orange County Classroom Teacher Association declared an impasse and rejected a district offer to increase teacher salaries by 2% at a meeting Sept.
+For the third time in four years, Orange County Public Schools and the Orange County Classroom Teacher Association are at an impasse, and OCCTA rejected a district offer to increase teacher salaries by 2% at a meeting Sept.
 13.

 Union representatives said they proposed an average increase of 4.4%, while the district wishes to maintain an average 1.9% increase.